RuriOSS/ce-lang/README.md

 >
 >This doc is not a spec or a commitment.
 It requires future refinement and implementation from the author, and all features remain to be determined at later stage.

-But, if you throw this doc to LLM, let LLMs refine it to spec, and use LLM as your cwte, you have cwte right now.
+But, if you throw this doc to LLM, let LLMs refine it to spec, and use LLM as your cwte tail, you have cwte right now.
 >"I'm a lazy dev, and I used :< sad face to mark the code that might fail, as my assistant, you should implement the :< mark as error handling logic for these code".

-Or just fork this repo, and implement yourself, cwte and `:<` shouldn't be my own patent, and I have no time for it, I just want to have an ice cream.
+Or just fork this repo, and implement yourself :>
-And, the real cwte-generator will just be a dev-stage-only code generator for ruri.
-It will not act on other unnecessary features I will not use it in my code.
+And, the real cwte will just be a dev-stage-only code generator for ruri.
+Maybe I will not act on other unnecessary features not useful for ruri.
 # ::::< Ascii logo:
 ```
          _-''''-._